 How about nuts, seeds and dried fruits to make your own energy balls?
 Or frozen fruits rather than fresh to make your morning smoothies?
 Healthy stuff like quinoa, lentils, beans, frozen veg and tinned tomatoes can make one hell of a veggie chilli.
 And these ingredients are all completely shelf stable to last for weeks.

-Also, there’s also no harm in hiding away some of Mom’s fave indulgences – guilt-free Snickaroo Squares and wine, anyone?
+Also, there’s also no harm in hiding away some of Mom’s fave indulgences – guilt-free Snickaroo Bites and wine, anyone?

 5. Stick to your goals